Single-Member Electoral Systems

 This is the latest post in my constitutional design series.
 It is the quintessential topic of constitutional design, the one that everyone loves to talk about.
 I hope to show and have shown that constitutional design is far more than just electoral systems, but it’s obviously an important topic and worth discussing.
-First I’ll discuss electoral systems for electing a single person, and then I’ll discuss multi-member electoral systems for electing a legislature.
+In this first part, I’ll discuss electoral systems for electing a single person, and then in the second part I’ll discuss multi-member electoral systems for electing a legislature.
 But before that…

 Social Choice Theory Background